sborquez/gerumo/README.md

-# GERUMO (Gamma-Ray Event Reconstruction with Uncertain Models)
+# GERUMO (Gamma-Ray Event Reconstruction with Uncertainty Models)

 ## Setup Environment with Conda and Linux